Bobcat Bite: Status

-As of June 9, 2013, the original Bobcat Bite is closed.
+The original Bobcat Bite closed June 9, 2013.
 Former owners Bonnie & John Eckre opened a new restaurant known as Santa Fe Bite in August 2013.
 It closed in October 2018, but re-opened in a new location in Santa Fe in late 2019, in combination with an additional location in Albuquerque.
+The original site has since been reactivated, as of July 2026 trading as Jambo Bobcat Bite under Kenyan chef Ahmed Obo, with a menu fusing African and Caribbean cuisine with American and New Mexican.